Christopher Wills

 Christopher J. Wills (born 1938) is Professor Emeritus of Biology at UCSD.

 He received his Ph.D. from UC Berkeley.
 As a Guggenheim Fellow, he worked at the Karolinska Institute, Stockholm, on protein chemistry and evolution.

-He is the author of The Runaway Brain: The Evolution of Human Uniqueness (1994), Children Of Prometheus, The Accelerating Pace Of Human Evolution (1999), The Spark Of Life: Darwin And The Primeval Soup (2001) and The Darwinian Tourist: Viewing the World Through Evolutionary Eyes (late 2010).
+He is the author of The Runaway Brain: The Evolution of Human Uniqueness (1994), Children Of Prometheus, The Accelerating Pace Of Human Evolution (1999), The Spark Of Life: Darwin And The Primeval Soup (2001), and The Darwinian Tourist: Viewing the World Through Evolutionary Eyes (late 2010).
 Children of Prometheus was a finalist for the Aventis Prize in 2000.
 He received the 1998 Award for the Public Understanding of Science and Technology from the American Association for the Advancement of Science.

+His book on Why Ecosystems Matter, Preserving the Key to Our Survival has been honored with the 2025 Marsh Book of the Year Award from the British Ecological Society.